Wologman/Mental_Health/01_Working Alone.md

 It's OK to find this hard.
 Everybody does, it's a skill in its own right.
 It can be mastered, but it takes some effort, patience and focus on good methods, and good levels of self-confidence.

 The reward for achieving this is quite high.
-I can finally be free from missmatch between where the good jobs are, and where I can live.
+I can be more flexible about any missmatch between where the good jobs are, and where I can live.
 I can always find other ways to socialise.
 Or I can apply these same good habits in a normal office setting.

 #### Skill #1: Silencing inner demons and going with the flow
 I already discussed this list in [[00_Effective Remote Work Habits]] and discuss dealing with anxiety in [[04_Anxiety Management]] those and keep working on it.
 The nine elements of flow are: